emvarun/followup-and-location/README.md

 python Loop_SkyPatch.py
 ```
 One will get the output files in the directory given by variable 'Location_Datafiles' in the
 'params.py' file.
-The file 'params.py' also contains the description of all the variables involved.
+The file 'params.py' contains the description of all the variables involved.

 4. Post-Analysis: Plots and Tables